 Hot filled beverage plants with few exceptions process both kosher and nonkosher products, thereby necessitating the need for kosherization.
 Food processing plants have traditionally been situated adjacent to the source of the foods that they process.
 Since apples and grapes grow in the same climatic regions and can share much common processing and bottling equipment, concentrators and storage tanks, most apple processing plants, in addition, extract grapes into juice.
 This creates the need for kosherization prior to production of apples or other kosher juices.
 After the grape juice season there may be times during the year once the crush has ended and the equipment has been kosherized, that a company has a necessity to repress sediment found at the bottom of its tanks or re-concentrate grape juice, thereby requiring re-kosherization of the equipment.
 In such instances, the company must inform the OU of its need for re-kosherization and make the necessary arrangements for it with the RFR and office.

-Generally the Orthodox Union requires a representative of the OU to be present at all kosherizations.
+Generally OU Kosher requires a representative to be present at all kosherizations.
 In special circumstance, this requirement may be waived, for example, if the C.I.P., or cleaning performed of the lines, conforms to OU kosherization standards and is always performed at consistent intervals–requirements that must be verifiable.
 In addition, daily production sheets showing the order, the name and number of each formula run on each line must be made readily available to the RC and RFR.

 Since hot filled beverage plants may manufacture numerous varieties of non-kosher products, the possibility of a non-kosher ingredient finding its way into a kosher product is a major concern.
 Standard OU protocol provides an airtight level of supervision to prevent this type of mishap.
 All raw materials at the facility should appear on the OU approved listing, Schedule A, regardless as to whether they are used in an OU certified product.
 Non-kosher ingredients that are used in non-kosher products appearing on the schedule A and are classified as Group Six Allowed.
 This enables the OU to monitor the presence of all the ingredients in the plant.
 Furthermore, OU certified companies do not purchase compatible sources of kosher and non-kosher ingredients, once the kosher source is used in an OU certified product.
 All equivalent raw materials used for non-kosher labels must be kosher approved as well.
 Checking for kosher and non-kosher ingredients is an integral part of the RFR inspection.

-Once submitted, the beverage formulas are reviewed by the RC.
-Companies that produce formulas whose ingredients have all been found to be acceptable and appear on the schedule A and therefore certifiable, but are not presently being bottled under a label for which OU certification has been requested, are encouraged by the OU to submit them for review so that these formulas, if found certifiable, can be run at the same time as other certified formulas in the kosher sequence.
+Once submitted, the beverage formulas are reviewed by the RC (Rabbinic Coordinator).
+Companies producing formulas whose ingredients have all been found to be acceptable and appear on the schedule A and therefore certifiable, but are not presently being bottled under a label for which OU Kosher certification has been requested, are encouraged to submit them for review so that these formulas, if found certifiable, can be run at the same time as other certified formulas in the kosher certification sequence.
 They can be added to the schedule B under an innocuous in-house brand name.

-The dynamics of the Orthodox Union’s supervision at hot filled beverage plants is undoubtedly highly complicated.
-The OU has risen to the occasion, and now certifies thousands of beverages commonly found on consumers’ tables.
-Through meeting these many demands and developing an excellent working relationship with the plants, the OU services its certified companies and the health conscious kosher consumer by offering an unparalleled level of supervision.
+The dynamics of OU Kosher’s supervision at hot filled beverage plants is undoubtedly very complicated but despite those challenges OU Kosher certifies thousands of beverages commonly found on consumers’ tables.
+Through meeting these many demands and developing an excellent working relationship with the plants, the OUKosher services its kosher certified companies and the health conscious kosher consumer.